Bombelli (crater)

 Bombelli is a small lunar impact crater that is located in the highlands to the north of the Sinus Successus.
-It was named after Italian mathematician Raphael Bombelli.
-It was previously designated Apollonius T. The crater Apollonius is located to the east-southeast.
+The crater Apollonius is located to the east-southeast.
 Bombelli is a roughly circular crater with a slight outward protrusion to the south-southwest.
 There is a small interior floor at the midpoint of the sloping interior walls, which is roughly one fourth the diameter of the crater.

+Previously identified as Apollonius T, this crater was named after Italian mathematician Raphael Bombelli (1526–1572).
+Its designation was formally adopted by the International Astronomical Union in 1976.